letoram/arcan/doc/a12_directory.md

 Hostkeys are used for private keys that the server use to make outbound connections, and a 'default' it will use for replies to inbound connections.

+Signing keys are only used by clients making outbound connections, and enables signatures for uploaded state, indexes and appls.

 The 'default' key will be created automatically on first use.

 'State' creates a subdirectory for an 'accepted' key when the owner first connects and authenticates.
-It acts as a private file store (
+It acts as a private file store for state and other files.

     config.paths.database = '/home/a12/myserver.sqlite'